 - certificates and other documents required for importing a specific product, like the ISF10+2 document.

-Import from Vietnam – conclusions
+Import from Vietnam – conclusion

 Trade agreements with the Socialist Republic of Vietnam contributed to increased imports from that country, especially in the clothing industry, for both the US and the EU Member States.
 The EVFTA agreement, which eliminated most customs duties, may enhance the position of Vietnam as the EU’s trade partner.
 If you import goods from Vietnam, one of the most important things to remember is to obtain all documentation, especially the label and declaration of origin.
 In case of any doubts, it is best to contact the customs agency.